kyma-project/kyma/components/application-gateway/README.md

 The Application Gateway has the following parameters:
 - **proxyPort** - This port acts as a proxy for the calls from services and lambdas to an external solution.
 The default port is `8080`.
 - **externalAPIPort** - This port exposes the API allowing to check component status.
 The default port is `8081`.
-- **remoteEnvironment** - Remote Environment name used to write and read information about services.
-The default remote environment is `default-ec`.
+- **application** - Application name used to write and read information about services.
+The default Application is `default-ec`.
-- **namespace** - Namespace where Application Gateway is deployed.
-The default namespace is `kyma-system`.
+- **namespace** - Namespace in which Application Gateway is deployed.
+The default Namespace is `kyma-system`.
 - **requestTimeout** - A timeout for requests sent through the Application Gateway.
 It is provided in seconds.
 The default time-out is `1`.
 - **skipVerify** - A flag for skipping the verification of certificates for the proxy targets.
 The default value is `false`.
 - **requestLogging** - A flag for logging incoming requests.
 The default value is `false`.
-- **proxyTimeout** - A timeout for request send through proxy in seconds.
+- **proxyTimeout** - A timeout for requests send through proxy in seconds.
 The default is `10`.
 - **proxyCacheTTL** - Time to live of Remote API information stored in proxy cache.
 The value is provided in seconds and the default is `120`.

 ## Development